FAIR2-for-research-software/git-with-it/episodes/branching.md

 and test` to the other person.

-Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **NB** only the first issue for zero division should have a Pull Request created, please do _not_ create a pull request or merge the Square Root work.
+Work through the tasks adding the necessary code, saving, staging and committing your changes then pushing to `origin` (GitHub). **NB** Please note the comment about holding back on merging the Square Root work, there will be conflicts that need resolving.

 Assign the person who worked on the Square root function to review the Zero Division exception and if everything looks good merge the pull request.